 Fragments from Bird on a Wire

-Lately, I have been working to the timeless music of Leonard Cohen.
+Lately, I have been working to an endless loop of music by Leonard Cohen.
 I will always remember the first song of his that a dear friend shared with me.
 It was Bird on a Wire.
-At first, it seemed a gentle song full of tenderness and also a little sorrow for past mistakes.

 This little fragment, in particular, speaks to me of the frustration and conflict ever-present in the life of an artist.

 I saw a beggar leaning on his wooden crutch

 He said to me, "you must not ask for so much"

 And a pretty woman leaning in her darkened door

 She cried to me, "hey, why not ask for more?"

 I have tried in my way to be free